Privacy Policy

 12.4 Children’s Privacy

-The Platform is not intended for children under 13.
+The Platform is not intended for, and we do not offer information society services directly to, children under the age of 13.
 We do not knowingly collect personal data from children under 13.
 If we become aware that we have inadvertently collected such data, it will be deleted immediately.

 12.5 Data Breach Notification